Should I Workout With Sore Muscles?

 • Anti inflammatories and massage have been shown to be effective in managing DOMs.
 But still exercise is the best.
 It’s recommended that you decrease intensity and volume of training over the next 2 days to flush the body out.
 This can help reduce the intensity of muscle soreness after gym.

-Pro-Form Physiotherapy is a physio and allied health centre in Bella Visa and 4 other locations in Sydney specialising in sports injuries, women’s health, exercise physiology, massage therapy, podiatry rehabilitation programs and much more.
-If you’re experiencing muscle soreness or discomfort, why don’t you book an appointment with us?
-Our team of experienced physiotherapists can help alleviate the severity of sore muscles and restore the maximal function of your muscles as quickly as possible.
+If you're experiencing muscle soreness or discomfort, consider booking an appointment at Proform Physiotherapy.
+Our team of experienced physiotherapists can help alleviate the severity of DOMS and restore the maximal function of your muscles as quickly as possible.